-These Asian invasions seem to be the common theme on these parts of the world.
+These Asian invasions seem to be the common theme on the Balkans.
 I’m of Asian origin and fortunately, I’m not running around brandishing a scimitar or a composite bow.
-Though the thought sometimes crossed my head.
-Look out!
+Though the thought sometimes crossed my mind.

-The Serbs helped the Christians against the war on the Turks and they began to settle in or around Szentendre.
-The town eventually became their political center.
-This was prior to World War 2.
+The Serbs helped the Christians during a war on the Turks and they began to settle in or around Szentendre.
+The town eventually became their political center and prior to World War Two, a large population of Serbs lived in Szentendre.
 Today, you can still see some of these cultural impacts in town.
 There’re a few Serb restaurants offering traditional cuisine.
-The persecutions during the First and Second World Wars has diminished the Serb population and there’s now only a few in the hundreds live in Szentendre.
+The persecutions during the First and Second World Wars has diminished the Serb population and now there’s only a few, numbering in the hundreds, living in Szentendre.

-Szentendre boasts well preserved 18th century Baroque era architecture and it persists even through today after it was rebuilt during the Ottoman conquest.
-The main square has a cross that was erected to commemorate the town from being spared the plague.
-From there multiple cobblestoned streets winds its way to various shops, restaurants, galleries, churches and museums.
-There are also historic colorful merchant houses on one side of the square that were rebuilt after a fire.
+Szentendre boasts well-preserved 18th-century Baroque era architecture and it persists through today after it was rebuilt during the Ottoman conquest.
+The main square has a cross that was erected to commemorate the town from being spared from the plague.
+From there multiple cobblestoned streets winds its way to various artisan shops, restaurants, galleries, churches, and museums.
+There are also historic colorful merchant houses on one side of the square that was rebuilt after a fire.

-Strolling past these attractions will eventually lead you a promenade in the Danube river.
+Strolling past these attractions eventually lead to the promenade in the Danube river.
 A good option in the hot summer months when the town gets crowded with day trippers from Budapest.
 There’s a rocky beach on the river just at the edge of town where you can cool off from the heat.
 A myriad of restaurants near the Danube river bank offers you an option to cool off with a beer if getting wet in the river doesn’t suit your fancy.

 I tried the cherry beer and Gulyas (Goulash) over at the StE Pub and then a greasy Langos (deep fried dough) with bacon in one of the fast-food joint near the river bank.
 My stomach started to churn after trying to digest all that grease so I did what a knowledgeable dude with indigestion would.
 I got more beers at Café Christine!
 Which by the way, has a great view of the Danube.
 There I watched countless tourist and people go by enjoying my cold mug of Hungarian beer.